DevExpress/devextreme-documentation/concepts/70 Data Binding/5 Data Layer/5 Events and Change Tracking.md

 To attach a handler for a certain event to a DataSource or Data Store, use the corresponding configuration option.
 The options that take on event handling functions have names starting with *on*.

-The following example demonstrates how to use a configuration option to handle an event.
+The following example demonstrates how to use a configuration property to handle an event.

 	<!--JavaScript-->var dataSource = new DevExpress.data.DataSource({
 		sort: "name",